Go to the first, previous, next, last section, table of contents.

 Functions

-The exit status of a function is the exit status of the last command executed in the body.
+The status of a function is the status of the last command executed in the command-list or the value supplied by return n.

-Variables local to the function may be declared with the local builtin.
-These variables are visible only to the function and the commands it invokes.
+Variables local to the function may be declared with the local builtin making them accessible only to the function and the commands it invokes.

 Functions may be recursive.
 No limit is placed on the number of recursive calls.